CPSNet: Physics-Inspired Label-Free Deep Unfolding for Lung Ultrasound B-Line Detection: Introduction

-With the emergence of deep learning, convolutional neural networks (CNNs) have become key in robust B-line detection.
-CNNs can learn complex mappings that are difficult to manually design.
-Van Sloun and Demi \cite{van2019localizing} used a CNN with gradient-based class activation mapping (Grad-CAM) \cite{selvaraju2017grad} to detect B-lines in LUS frames.
-Roy et al. \cite{roy2020deep} expanded on this with a spatial transformer network (STN) for weakly supervised localization of pathological patterns and scoring COVID-19 severity.
-Improved performance was obtained by adding domain knowledge into deep neural networks \cite{frank2021integrating}.
-Mason et al. achieved better segmentation performance through domain adaptation, exploring B-line segmentation in LUS frames of COVID-19 and pneumonia patients.
-Several methodologies utilize both spatial and temporal information, including the use of 3-D filters \cite{baloescu2020automated} and spatio-temporal attention \cite{kerdegari2021b}.
-To address the challenge of obtaining expert annotations, Zhao et al. \cite{zhao2022covid} used simulated LUS images to train CNNs for B-line artifact segmentation, while our previous study \cite{yang2023semi} explored contrastive learning for unsupervised B-line representation.
+Deep learning methods, particularly convolutional neural networks (CNNs), have significantly improved B-line detection by automatically learning complex feature mappings.
+Van Sloun and Demi \cite{van2019localizing} used CNNs with gradient-based class activation mapping (Grad-CAM), and Roy et al. \cite{roy2020deep} introduced spatial transformer networks (STNs) for weakly supervised localization.
+The integration of domain knowledge into deep networks \cite{frank2021integrating} and domain adaptation techniques \cite{mason2021lung} further enhanced segmentation performance.
+Some approaches utilize both spatial and temporal information, employing 3D filters \cite{baloescu2020automated} and spatio-temporal attention mechanisms \cite{kerdegari2021b}.
+However, obtaining expert-annotated data remains a challenge, which has led to methods using simulated LUS images for training \cite{zhao2022covid} and contrastive learning for unsupervised representation learning \cite{yang2023semi}.